A Distributionally Robust Optimization Method for Adversarial Multiple Kernel Learning: Introduction

 \section{Introduction}

-\lettrine{\textbf{K}}{ernel methods} are one of the most pervasive techniques to capture the non-linear relationship between the representations of input data and labels in statistical machine learning algorithms.
-The kernel methods circumvent the explicit feature mapping that is required to learn a non-linear function or decision boundary in linear learning algorithms.
-Instead, the kernel methods only rely on the inner product of feature maps in the feature space, which is often known as the ``kernel trick" in the machine learning literature.
-For large-scale classification problems, however, implicit lifting provided by the kernel trick comes with the cost of prohibitive computational and memory complexities as the kernel Gram matrix must be generated via evaluating the kernel function across all pairs of datapoints.
-As a result, large training sets incur large computational and storage costs.
-To alleviate this issue, Rahimi and Recht proposed random Fourier features that aims to approximate the kernel function via \textit{explicit} random feature maps \cite{rahimi2008random,rahimi2009weighted}.
+\lettrine{\textbf{K}}ernel methods are a class of statistical machine learning algorithms that capture the non-linear relationship between the representations of input data and class labels.
+The kernel methods circumvent explicit feature mapping that is required to learn a non-linear function or decision boundary in linear learning algorithms.
+Instead, these methods only rely on the inner product of feature maps in the feature space, which is often known as the ``kernel trick" in machine learning literatures.
+In the kernel methods, the underlying kernel function must be specified by the user which poses a model selection problem.
+In practice, good representations of data are unknown a priori, and it is thus unclear how to select a good kernel function.
+In particular, choosing a good kernel often entails some domain knowledge about the underlying learning application.
+Multiple kernel learning (MKL) methods aim to address this model selection issue by learning a mixture model of a set of user-defined base kernels.

-Although the kernel SVMs with random features are typically formulated in terms of convex optimization problems, which have a single global optimum and thus do not require heuristic choices of learning rates, starting configurations, or other hyper-parameters, there are statistical model selection problems within the kernel approach due to the choice of the kernel.
-In practice, it can be difficult for the practitioner to find prior justification for the use of one kernel instead of another to generate the random feature maps.
-It would be more desirable to explore data-driven mechanisms that allow kernels to be chosen automatically.

-While sophisticated model selection methods such as the cross-validation, jackknife, or their approximate surrogates \cite{beirami2017optimal,wang2018approximate,giordano2018return} can address those model selection issues, they often slow down the training process as they repeatedly re-fit the model.
-Therefore, to facilitate the kernel model selection problem, Sinha and Duchi \cite{sinha2016learning} proposed a novel scheme to learn the kernel from the training samples via robust optimization of the kernel-target alignment \cite{cristianini2002kernel}.
-Cortes, \textit{et al}. \cite{cortes2012algorithms} also presents a kernel learning algorithm based on the notion of centered alignment-a similarity measure between kernels or kernel matrices.
-In a separate study, \cite{cortes2009new} have also studied the generalization bounds for learning kernels from a mixture class of base kernels.
-The same multiple kernel learning scheme have been recently revisited by Shahrampour and Tarokh \cite{shahrampourlearning}.